What is a business budget?

-You’ll also want to create the best online shopping experience for your customers, so factor a good web hosting service, web design, product photography, advertising, blogging, and social media into your budget.
+You’ll also want to create the best online shopping experience for your customers, so make sure you include a good web hosting service, web design, product photography, advertising, blogging, and social media in your budget.

 If you need to stock up on inventory to meet demand, factor this into your cost of goods sold.
-Use last year’s sales or industry benchmarks to take a best guess at the amount of inventory you need.
-A little research up front will help ensure you’re getting the best prices from your vendors and shipping the right amount to satisfy need, mitigate shipping costs, and fit within your budget.
+Use the previous year’s sales or industry benchmarks to take a best guess at the amount of inventory you need.
+A little upfront research will help ensure you’re getting the best prices from your vendors and shipping the right amount to satisfy need, mitigate shipping costs, and fit within your budget.

-The volume of inventory might have an effect on your pricing.
-For example, if you order more inventory, your cost per unit will be lower, but your overall spend will be higher.
-You need to ensure this is factored into your budget and pricing, and that the volume ordered isn’t greater than actual product demand.
+The volume of inventory might affect your pricing.
+For example, if you order more stock, your cost per unit will be lower, but your overall spend will be higher.
+Make sure this is factored into your budget and pricing, and that the volume ordered isn’t greater than actual product demand.

 You may also need to include the cost of storage solutions or disposal of leftover stock.